Back to Blog

 For Specific Use Cases

-- Open-source project: Codeium (free for all contributors)
+• Open-source project: Windsurf IDE or Codeium extension (both free for all contributors)

 Common Mistakes When Switching From Copilot